dmweis/ergodox-live-training-driver/README.md

 On ubuntu you may need `libusb-1.0-0-dev` and `libudev-dev`.

+## Training website

+It seems that the ergodox training websites GraphQL backend has moved.
+Used to be at `https://oryx.ergodox-ez.com/graphql` but now is at `https://oryx.zsa.io/graphql`.
+If this changes in the future you can easily check by:

+1. Open Oryx live trainer
+2. Open developer tools and network tab
+3. Connect your keyboard
+4. Look for requests to some graphql endpoint

 ## License

 This project is dual licensed under MIT and Apache licenses.